Tiger Xenophon is the language imprint of Tiger of the Stripe.

 Well, we happen to find them interesting, and we hope you do, too!
 However, we hope to add living languages to our list eventually.

 We would welcome proposals for new books on living and dead languages and literature.
-Please use the contacts page.
+Please use the contact page.

 We love traditional bookshops and we hope that as many people as possible will buy our books through them.
 However, the plain fact is that we sell more through Amazon than we do through bookshops, our profits are larger on copies through Amazon and, quite frankly, we wouldn't survive without Amazon sales.